hughlaw/themilldunfanaghy/src/pages/index.md

 pageIdentifier: homepage
 templateKey: index
 splashImage: /img/splash-image-large@2x.jpg
+alert:
+  showAlert: false
+  alertTitle: COVID-19
+  alertText: >-
+    Due to recent developments with the worldwide pandemic, we are currently closed, but please get in touch if you would like to come and stay when we reopen (hopefully) in July.
 introduction:
   introText: >-
     The Mill has reached a new chapter in 2020, offering the best place to stay